gSchool/stoplight-event-exercise/README.md

 # Stoplight Exercise

 As always, fork and clone this repo.
-Submit a Pull Request when you are done.

 ## Stoplight